Mishalzeera/the-money-manager/README.md

 There were a few issues of syntax which caused the data to arrive in an "array" rather than the straighforward integer.
 This was resolved and the project committed and pushed to Github.

+### Create Login Functionality

+Despite having attempted a few Flask projects, the author found it necessary to follow along with the Flask Mini Project 20 and adapt the code moves as necessary.
+Similarly to the project walkthrough, the registration page was adapted.
+There was more indepth research of regex patterns to ensure that the "starting credit" and "monthly costs" registration fields were correct, so that the database is in good shape.
+So there was some going back and forth beteen the login and registration pages and views.